-X 24.
-Records of any variations to tenders under clause 176 including reasons why tender(s) varied and evidence all other tenders of same or similar characteristics were given the same opportunity?
-No 🗖 25. commendation for preferred tenderer is in line with sessment documents?
-Yes 🗖 No 🗖 26.
-Report to council on the tender includes: Background information on the calling of tenders including history of decision to go to tender Yes 🗖 No 🗖 Background information on the performance of the previous contractor, if any Yes 🗖 No 🗖 Advice on whether, for continuing contracts, the terms of the terms of the contract have been reviewed Yes 🗖 No 🗖 A summary of the tender process Yes 🗖 No 🗖 Details of tenders received and details of any non-complying tenders Yes ロ Yes ロ No 🗖 Financial analysis of the comparative tenders based on unit price/service price/annual cost/total contract cost Details of assessment criteria used together with weightings Yes 🗖 No 🗖 Details of post-tender communication with tenderers Yes □ Yes □ Yes □ No 🗖 Compliance with Regulation cl.178(1A) (if appropriate) No 🗖 Conclusion and recommendation based on analysis of assessment criteria results No 🗖 If recommendation is not to accept any tender, the reasons for that recommendation Yes 🗖 No 🗖 27.
-Evidence contract entered by council is in accordance with the tender?
-Yes 🗖 No 🗖 28.
-Where council enters into negotiations with one or more unsuccessful tenderers, council resolution includes reasons for that decision, including the choice of tenders with whom it negotiates?
-No 🗖 29.
-Evidence council advised all tenderers of outcome of process and copy of notice displayed at council advising of outcome (clause 179 of the Regulation)?
-No 🗖
+A summary of the tender process Yes No 🗌 Details of tenders received and details of any non-complying tenders Yes 🗌 No 🗌 Financial analysis of the comparative tenders based on unit price/service price/annual cost/total contract cost Yes 🗌 No 🗌 Details of assessment criteria used together with weightings Yes 🗌 No 🔲 Details of post-tender communication with tenderers Yes 🔲 No 🔲 ❖ Compliance with the NSW Local Government (General) Yes 🔲 No 🗌 Regulation, 2005 Clause 178(1A) (if appropriate) ❖ Conclusion and recommendation based on analysis of Yes 🔲 No 🔲 assessment criteria results If recommendation is not to accept any tender, the reasons for that recommendation Yes 🔲 No 🗌 27.
+Evidence contract entered by Council is in accordance with the tender?
+Yes 🗌 No 🔲 28.
+Where Council enters into negotiations with one or more l., 🖂 $ egin{array}{c} \end{array}$ unsuccessful tenderers, Council resolution includes reasons for that Yes No L decision, including the choice of tenders with whom it negotiates?
+29. Evidence Council advised all tenderers of outcome of process and copy of notice displayed at Council advising of outcome (clause 179 of the NSW Local Government (General) Regulation, 2005)?
+No 🗌